Dyalog/ride/docs/protocol.md

 ```

 ### InternalError <a name=InternalError></a>
-Should the interpreter generate an error during the processing of an incoming RIDE message it will respond with an InternalError message:
+Should the interpreter generate an error during the processing of an incoming Ride message it will respond with an InternalError message:
 ```json
 ["InternalError",{"error":1,"error_text":"WS FULL","dmx":"","message":"Edit"}]
 ```
 * `error`: aka ⎕EN
 * `error_text`: aka ⎕EM
 * `dmx`: the DMX message for the error (currently always empty)
-* `message`: the name of the originating incoming RIDE message
+* `message`: the name of the originating incoming Ride message

 The connection may be closed at any time, leaving some messages undelivered or unprocessed.